 Despite everything, when I am on my farm, connecting with the rich, dark, healthy soil and planting my crops, I am one with Mother Nature.

-She nurtures and protects me.
-Even with all the challenges I face as a woman farmer, I know that I am working to conserve this land for my daughter and many others who will come after her.
+She nourishes and protects me.
+Despite all the challenges I face as a farmer, I know I am working to preserve this land for my daughter and many others who will come after her.

 When you farm organically, you begin to understand how everything in the ecosystem is connected, and why it is vital that we protect and promote biodiversity on this planet.
-That is why I came up with this concept of living a “planet conscious” life.
-We are not just here for ourselves; we are here for each other.
+This is why I came up with this concept of living a “planet-conscious” life.
+We are not just here for ourselves, we are here for each other.

-I Grow Your Food (IGYF) was started last year by IFOAM – Organics International as a platform for farmers to share their messages globally.
-This year, it will happen in September and I will be one of the participants.
+I Grow Your Food (IGYF) was started in 2019 by IFOAM – Organics International as a platform for farmers to share their messages globally.
+It happens in September and I will be one of the participants.